minhpq331/jitsi-scalable-helm/README.md

 - Built-in ability to **inject custom files to prosody, web and jvb components**.
 I uses this a lot to inject custom plugins, custom webpages, modify default configs,...
 - **Separate deployment between controller components (prosody, jicofo, haproxy, web) and data components (jvb, jibri) is supported**.
 For example: Separated cluster for jvb, jibri,...
 You can choose components to install on each cluster.
 - **Easiest and fastest way** to deploy a scalable jitsi cluster on cloud environments.
-- JVB NodePort is calculated based on `jvbBasePort` and pod index in statefulset.
-You can predict those ports like this: with `jvbBasePort = 30000`, `jvb-0` will expose 30000, `jvb-1` will expose 30001,...

 Checkout default [values.yaml](values.yaml) for more parameter details.